Tutorial: Connect an AKS app to Azure SQL Database (preview)

 Now that you created a connection between your AKS cluster and the database, you need to retrieve the connection secrets and deploy them in your container.

-In the Azure portal, navigate to your AKS cluster resource and select Service Connector (Preview).
+In the Azure portal, navigate to your AKS cluster resource.
+Under Settings, select Service Connector (Preview).

 Select the newly created connection, and then select YAML snippet.
 This action opens a panel displaying a sample YAML file generated by Service Connector.